-1. Explain that through all of the OutRight activities this year, we've learned that it's important for young people to be able to identify how they are feeling and to feel safe and empowered to share their opinions and use their voice to talk to others about their mental health without feeling any shame or embarrassment.
-In this final wrap-up activity we are going to make a plan for how we as a group/class will be committed to each other to create a safe space in our group to talk about mental health challenges.

-2. Using the Activity 7 Presentation, ask the group to think through the following questions.
-If facilitating in-person ask one young person from the group to be the scribe for each question, writing the answers on a whiteboard or flip chart for all to see.

-- What does it mean to have a classroom or young people's group that feels 'safe'? - Why is it important that we create a classroom or group where everyone feels safe and ready to learn? - How do you want the other young people in this group to treat you this year so you can feel safe? - What are some ways we can check in with each other as a group to make sure everyone is in a good place on the mental health continuum, and getting help to move back towards green if they are in amber or red?
+- 1. Explain that through all of the OutRight activities this year, we've learned that it's important for children to be able to identify how they are feeling and to feel safe and empowered to share their opinions and use their voice to talk to others about their mental health without feeling any shame or embarrassment.
+In this final wrap-up activity we are going to make a plan for how we as a group/ class will be committed to each other to create a safe space in our group to talk about mental health challenges. - 2.
+Using the Activity 7 Presentation, ask the group to discuss and list their answers to the following questions. - What does it mean to have a group that feels 'safe'? - Why is it important to create a classroom or space where everyone feels safe and ready to learn? - How do you want the other children in this group to treat you this year so you can feel safe? - What are some ways we can check in with each other as a group to make sure everyone is in a good place on the mental health continuum, and getting help to move back to green if they are in yellow or red?